 4 Tips to Help Subcontractors Deal with Retainage

-Unfortunately, retainage isn’t likely to go away any time soon.
-So, what can you do to ensure retainage doesn’t hang your company out to dry?
-Here are four tips to help subcontractors deal with retainage.
+Retainage isn’t going away any time soon.
+To keep your company out of trouble, here are four tips to help subcontractors deal with retainage.

 1. Closely read the terms of every contract.

 Always understand what your company is getting into.
 Retainage percentage and parameters must be defined in your contract.
-So, pay close attention to the terms of each contract, looking specifically for details like:
+Look specifically for details like:

 2. You have a right to negotiate.

 It’s not likely that you’ll get a GC to completely remove the retainage clause.
-But you might get them to approve more favorable terms, especially if you have a previous relationship with them or an exceptional reputation in the industry.
+But you might get them to approve more favorable terms, especially if you have a previous relationship with them or a good reputation in the industry.

-Some parameters you may be able to successfully negotiate include:
+Retainage details you may be able to negotiate include:

 3. Brush up on retainage laws.